vviper88/ezrx/README.md

 1. Too many modes available.
 A significant percentage of available modes in software are used by almost nobody for their actual purpose.

 2. Too much focus on UI.
-A user will likely have a much easier experience if what they see is what they get.
+A user will likely have a much easier experience if what they see is what they get; as little drop-down menus as possible.

 3. Stuttering.
 I can't exactly promise this one, as I am limited by Internet protocols.
 Tuning on a radio does not naturally come with interruptions.
 There is either a signal or static.